Hupperich-Manuel/Titanic_Predictions/README.md

 With the LDA we are going to model the conditional distribution of the independent variable Y (1,0), given the explainatory variables.

-To justify the usage of the LDA, a part from having a AUC of 97%, i will point out three main points:
+To justify the usage of the LDA, a part from having a AUC of 97%, there are three reasons to point put:
 * Having binary class, <img src="https://render.githubusercontent.com/render/math?math=Y (0, 1)"> , thwey are considered to be well separated

 In our example we will